sage-code/maj/README.md

 ## Words

-Maj will have about 2020 words, inspired from 7 different languages.
+Maj will have this year about 2020 root words, inspired from 7 different languages.

 * **More:** Spanish, Romanian, Italian
 * **Less:** Latin, French, English, German.

 ## Essentials

 One distinctive aspect of Maj are the way words are created.

-* Maj do not use digraphs in words;
 * Maj has root words and composite words;
 * Maj root words are very short;
 * Maj words can have prefix or suffix;